 We thought this sounded excessive and asked our campground staff what they thought, and they agreed with the advice saying that lineups to get into Arches National Park can exceed an hour if you get there at 8:30.

-We hate waiting in car lineups, so we heeded this advice and arrived at the park around 7:15 each day.
+We hate waiting in car lineups, so we followed this advice and arrived at Arches around 7:15am each day.
 The gates are unmanned at this time, so we were able to drive straight through with no delay.

 We had an annual National Park Pass so we kept driving, but all others need to stop at the Arches National Park Visitor Center to pay the entrance fee.
 The Arches National Park entrance fee is $30 for a private vehicle, good for 7 days.

-When we decided to do a road trip to Utah with kids from our home in Alberta, Canada we knew we wanted to make camping part of our experience.
-The week we stayed in Moab was right after Easter and hotel prices were sky-high, so it made sense to make Moab one of our camping destinations.
-It was the perfect base for visiting Moab’s national parks with kids.
+The week we stayed in Moab was right after Easter and hotel prices were sky-high, so we felt lucky to be camping in Moab.
+It was the perfect base for visiting Moab’s national parks with kids and also has some fun easy Utah bike trails for kids!

 We stayed at the Moab Rim RV Campark, which is located just outside of Moab but only a few minutes’ drive from town center.
 The campsites were small-ish, but there was still enough room for our enormous family-sized tent.